Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

         }
     }

-If you do not have `aks-engine` already, install it using (Install the AKS engine on Linux in Azure Stack)[https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux].
-For Linux, if you have the connection:
+Download `aks-engone` installation script if you do not have it already:

     $ curl -o get-akse.sh https://raw.githubusercontent.com/Azure/aks-engine/master/scripts/get-akse.sh
     $ chmod 700 get-akse.sh

+Run the installer, specifying its version:

     $ ./get-akse.sh --version v0.43.0

+If you have problems, please refer to the official page: [Install the AKS engine on Linux in Azure Stack](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux).

 In the completely disconnected environment, you need to acquire the archive via a machine that does have the connection, and uncompress it on the machine where you plan using it: